sbweins/l3-v2-build-podcast-generator/readme.md

 [Technical Specification Document](./spec.md) - understand the technical requirements and constraints

-[User Flow Chart](user-flow.md) - understand the user flow and how the application can work

 [Learnings and Takeaways](learnings.md) - understand what you will gain by working on this project.

 [Session Breakdown](session.md) - understand how to plan your time to complete the project.
 Use it as a guide to steer you in the right direction.